pwn2winctf/2021/rules.md

 **4** - Do NOT share recent discoveries related to challenges publicly on IRC channels, nor in any other way with contestants of other teams;

-**5** - It's not allowed changing your team during the competition.
+**5** - It's not allowed to switch from one team to another team during the competition.

 Ok, and now, for the more informative rules...